I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 Avoid a manual version

 In what’s called a External Cephalic Version (ECV) a doctor or midwife manipulates the baby around through the abdomen to a head down position.
-It’s not safe to do with twins.
+It’s not considered safe to do with twins.

 Can I have a vaginal breech twin birth?